Fusilier Battalions (Belgium): Origins and creation

 In all, 57 of the planned 77 fusilier battalions were created before the programme ended on VE Day.
+They were numbered between 1–39 and 45–62.
 A further four battalions of pioneers were created, as well as 34 companies of road transport and smaller auxiliary units.
 In total, 53,700 men served in the units.
 Many of those recruited into the battalions had been members of the Belgian Resistance, with 80 percent having been members of the right-wing Secret Army and National Royalist Movement groups.

 Although the majority were still in training at the end of the war, 20 battalions saw active service on the Western Front in the final months of the war.
 These included the 1st, 2nd and 3rd battalions which served in the Netherlands, the 4th Battalion which was at the Rhine, the 5th and 6th which fought during the Battle of the Bulge, the 12th which participated in the Battle of Remagen, and the 17th which finished the war at Plzeň in Czechoslovakia.
 From December 1944, the remaining fusilier battalions were formed into 16 "Fusilier Brigades".

+The fusilier battalions were separate from the five so-called Ireland Brigades (Brigades d'Irelande, Ierse Brigades) raised in 1945 which went sent to Northern Ireland for training and which were intended to serve as the basis for a post-war Belgian army.
+Soldiers from the 1st, 2nd, 3rd, and 11th fusilier battalions were, however, folded into the 6th "Deinze" Infantry Brigade.